pmsoltani/rankr/README.md

 ## TODO

 - [x] Create a web server and an API.
-- [ ] Design and develop a dashboard.
+- [x] Design and develop a dashboard.
 - [x] Finish the documentation.
 - [x] Make `countries.csv` a public file.
-- [ ] Report the country name problem of the `addresses.csv` file to the GRID database maintainers.
 - [x] Update the `config.py` module to reflect the recent changes (i.e., the new rankr CLI).
 - [x] Add more functionalities to the CLI (e.g., starting the webserver and running the tests).
 - [x] Dockerize the app.
+- [ ] Add subject ranking tables

 ## Contributions